El Calafate, Southern Patagonia, Argentina

 The lodge itself has been built in local style using traditional materials and has the feel of a sophisticated estancia with just 17 spacious en suite rooms, each with stunning views of Lago Argentino, Torres del Paine or Brazo Rico.
 The decor is understated using neutral tones, large windows and rich fabrics to draw your attention outside.
 Luxurious stone bathrooms complete the space and modern amenities like complimentary WiFi can also be expected.

 Eolo features several cosy and spacious living rooms overlooking the Anita Valley and Lago Argentino, as well as an English bar and a restaurant serving creative yet mouth watering Patagonian cuisine.
 There is also a library overlooking Torres del Paine and on a clear day, the famous towers can be seen from the property.
-The property also has a pleasant and sunny courtyard shielded from Patagonian winds, indoor swimming pool and sauna.
+The property also has a pleasant and sunny courtyard shielded from Patagonian winds, indoor spa area with sauna and massage rooms as well as an outdoor jacuzzi.

 The impressive surrounding countryside plays host to a wide range of exciting outdoor activities including mountain biking over unique tracks and trails, horse riding on Mount Frías, bird watching, trekking in the Anita Valley and excursions to the jaw-dropping Perito Moreno and Upsala glaciers.
+Horse riding is included in the rate of your stay.
 The service at Eolo is second to none and truly makes this the most luxurious accommodation available in the entire El Calafate area.

 Eolo has 12 Superior Suites of 37 square meters, three Premium Suites and two Corner Suites of 48 square meters.
 The rooms are decorated in a simple, warm style, with wood furnishings and subtle earthy tones.
 Large picture windows give fantastic views over the stunning Patagonia landscape.